oweitman/ioBroker.tvprogram/README.md

 The widget searches for all remaining data points automatically.

-If the text behind the channel logos shows through, a background color must be selected in the widget
+If the text behind the channel logos shows through, a background color must be selected in the widget The Marker position ist updated every 15 seconds.

+if something goes wrong after installation and the widget isnt diplayed correctly, please try the following command from shell:

+iobroker upload all

 Functions: